priley86/starter-node-react-sample/README.md

-# MEAN Stack Single Page Application Starter
+# MERN Stack Single Page Application Starter

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
+This is a repo for a starter appliation for a Single Page MERN Stack application.
 Just download and install and you have a good foundation for building application.

 ## Installation
 1. Download the repository